 For our Rene Herse tires, we recommend Orange Seal.
 It seems to seal the supple sidewalls better than other brands.
 When mounting the tires in the photos, I was in Japan, and I couldn’t find Orange Seal.
 So I used Stan’s.
 It worked fine.

 Make sure to use enough sealant.
 Wide tires have a lot of surface area.
-To seal properly, you need about 60 ml (2 oz) – the entire bottle shown in the photo.
+To seal properly, you need about 60 – 90 ml (2 – 3 oz) – one to one-and-a-half of the bottles shown in the photo.

 Replace the valve core.
 When I installed the tires tubeless in Tokyo, I didn’t have a valve core tool.
 A small adjustable wrench will do the job in a pinch.